1In C++, which operator is used to access the memory address of a variable?

 9What is Dynamic Binding (Late Binding)?

-A.Linking a function call to the code to be executed at compile time.
+C.Linking a function call to the code to be executed at runtime.

-B.Linking a function call to the code to be executed at runtime.
+D.Linking a function call to the code to be executed at compile time.

 Correct Answer: Linking a function call to the code to be executed at runtime.